amarinovic/analytics-portfolio/README.md

 #### Literacy in Dallas County
 [Visualization](https://amarinovic.github.io/analytics-portfolio/projects/earlyliteracy/index.html)
 <br>
-*Description:* Only 36% of Dallas County 3rd grade students were reading proficiently in 2015, but a number of national studies identified 3rd grade reading proficiency as a key factor in determining the likelihood of a student's graduation from high school.
+Only 36% of Dallas County 3rd grade students were reading proficiently in 2015, but a number of national studies identified 3rd grade reading proficiency as a key factor in determining the likelihood of a student's graduation from high school.
 This interactive visualization illustrates the impact of 3rd grade reading proficiency on Dallas County high school graduation rates and consequent lost earnings to the region.
 I created this visualization during a summer internship.
 <br><br><br>
 #### National Assessment of Education Progress Trends
 [Visualization](https://amarinovic.github.io/analytics-portfolio/projects/naep/index.html)
 <br>
-*Description:* The National Assessment of Educational Progress (NAEP) is the largest nationally representative and continuing assessment of what America's students know and can do in various academic subjects.
+The National Assessment of Educational Progress (NAEP) is the largest nationally representative and continuing assessment of what America's students know and can do in various academic subjects.
 I created this visualization on my own time to explore trends in 4th and 8th grade reading and mathematics scores.
 Comparisons can be made over time, between states and cities, and among subgroups.